 Virtually every visitor to the capital has the same question in their head: “Is Guatemala City safe or not?”
 Historically not so much, but these days there’s no reason not to check it out as long as you have your wits about you and stick to the “safer” zones.

 On that, the city is divided into many zones.
 We opted for Zone 10, one of the “safe” ones.
-We headed into Zone 1 – the historic centre – during the day for a wander, but read that we shouldn’t stay there.
-Our advice?
-Google before you get there, to find out the latest zone info.
+We headed into Zone 1 – the historic centre – during the day for a wander, but don’t recommend staying there, as it can be a little sketchy.
+It’s fine to explore during the day, though.

 Back to our snazzy boutique digs.
 Just a couple of kilometres from Museo Popol Vuh with its collection of Mayan art, our double featured wooden floors and modern decor.
 There were just 15 bedrooms split across two levels, plus a bar and a dinky garden area.
 Friendly and helpful staff topped things off.